bitsofcotton/p2/README.md

 This is also with the condition catgp as well.
 So whether or not we choose satate out of the length we treat, it's the same condition.
 So we only target strict on the states on fixed length in p.cc.

-So all we can do the best is to re-predict after saving the input and close the connection to PRNG which generates suspicious stream.
+So all we can do the best is to re-predict with another argv after saving the input and close the connection to PRNG which generates suspicious stream.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing